UNCENSORED by AdeY

 A focus and attention to people’s right to differences drives the Swedish/ British artist’s images, and here it is especially the differences that are about physics, gender, race and sexuality.
 With a humorous and experimental approach, they seek to highlight our vulnerability, loneliness, and strengths, whilst capturing those little moments of social oppression, isolation, anxiety, and depression that appear to play a central role in the human condition.
 In practice, it is in many ways the perception of the body that is being challenged by the artist, based on their own background and experience of the human body, but it is also to a greater extent the perception of the viewer and the outside world, which is central to their artistic voice.

 AdeY has exhibited widely in Europe including at The Finnish Museum of Photography, Fotogalleri Vasli Souza (Sweden & Norway), and at Unseen (Amsterdam, The Netherlands).
-The new photo-book Uncensored coincides with his debut USA show at Galerie XII in Los Angeles in December 2021.
+His new photo-book UNCENSORED was published to coincide with his debut USA show at Galerie XII (2021-2022).
+The exhibition & second edition of the book was launched in London in May with The Little Black Gallery to coincide with Photo London, followed by a show at Falsterbo Photo Museum, Sweden in the summer of 2022.